Solar Panel Inspection Checklist for Australian Homeowners (2026)

 • Any work within 300mm of a live solar array on a roof

-The DC wiring in a solar array is live whenever there is daylight — even if the inverter is switched off.
-It cannot be de-energised without covering the panels completely.
+The DC wiring in a solar array is live whenever there is daylight.
+It cannot be switched off.
+Even with the inverter turned off, your panels generate dangerous voltage in sunlight.

 • No visible cracks, chips, or spider-web fracture patterns

-• No visible delamination (bubbling, raised areas) on the glass surface
+• No visible delamination (bubbling or raised areas on glass)

-• No obvious discolouration (yellow/brown patches indicate EVA browning from hot spots)
+• No obvious discolouration (yellow/brown patches indicate hot spots)

-• No discolouration (white backsheet should be uniformly white — not yellow/brown)
+• No discolouration (white backsheet should be uniformly white)

 • No bubbling or blistering on the backsheet